johngohrw/react-tictactoe/README.md

 # react-tictactoe

 A simple browser-based tic-tac-toe game that depends on a locally-run nodejs server.
-Done for a school assignment.
+Done for a school assignment in early 2018.

 [Assignment Final Report](https://github.com/johngohrw/react-tictactoe/raw/master/Report_JohnGohRengwu_27150437.pdf) (includes instructions to run the app)